lanl-aea/waves/docs/tutorial_00_scons.rst

 traditional software build systems.
 For most engineering simulation workflows, software build systems will work out-of-the-box.
 However, it is difficult to implement engineering parameter studies in software build systems, which are designed to produce a single program, not many nearly identical configurations of the same program.
-The `WAVES`_ :ref:`parameter_generator` utilities are designed to work with most build systems, but were originally developed with the requirements of `CMake`_ in mind.
+The `WAVES`_ parameter generator utility, (:ref:`parameter_study_cli`) are designed to work with most build systems, but were originally developed with the requirements of `CMake`_ in mind.

 For production engineering analysis, `WAVES`_ focuses on extending the build system `SCons`_ because `SCons`_ configuration files use `Python`_ as a fully featured scripting language.
-This choice is primarily driven by the familiarity of the engineering community with `Python`_ as a programming language, but also because the parameter generation utility can be integrated more closely with the build system.
+This choice is primarily driven by the familiarity of the engineering community with `Python`_ as a programming language, but also because the parameter generation utility can be integrated more closely with the build system, :ref:`parameter_generator_api`.

 By convention, the `SCons`_ root project file is named ``SConstruct``.
 Because this is a `Python`_ file, we can import `Python`_ libraries to help define project settings.